Your Neighbors: Volunteers and First Responders

 Hondo is one of 15 fire districts within Santa Fe County.
 The Santa Fe County firedistricts are divided into four regions: North, South, East and West.
 Hondo is in the Eastern Region along with El Dorado, Galisteo and Glorieta.
 We serve our district out of two stations, one on Seton Village Road and one at the intersection of the Old Las Vegas Highway and US285.
 Hondo’s district covers approximately 120 square miles and contains approximately 3000 homes.
 The population within the district is rapidly growing.
 This trend in population growth is followed by an increase in call volume.
-For example, in 1994 the department responded to 271 calls while in 2008 the department responded to over 540 calls.
+For example, in 1994 the department responded to 271 calls while in 2015 the department responded to 452 calls, about half of them medical.

-Our current membership consists of approximately 50 individuals ranging from 16 to 60+ years old.
+Our current membership consists of approximately 20 individuals ranging from 21 to 60+ years old.
 We are stockbrokers, teachers, administrators, scientists and students.
 All of us have lives, jobs, and families along with our department duties.
 We donate our time and energy towards something we feel is very worthwhile.
 The satisfaction we feel in providing fire protection and emergency medical services is our personal reward.

 In addition to emergency services, we are proud to have an outstanding auxiliary.
 Our auxiliary members provide department-wide support and assistance both on-scene and off.
 They are responsible for planning our annual fundraising drive, 4th of July picnic, roadside cleanup project, ordering and stocking of department supplies, and support services while on a fire scene.